-- You must have clearance from our staff before you return to driving, travel, or work.
-You can discuss this at your first postoperative visit.
-There may be other aspects of your care that will require separate clearance from other physicians. - In general, you can expect to be out of work for 3-4 weeks after surgery.
-Returning to work is a highly individual decision and you can discuss this with Dr. Vasudevan at your follow-up appointment. - In general, you may return to driving when: - You are no longer taking narcotic/opioid pain medications. - You can safely enter and exit the car without feeling dizzy or unsteady.
+- In general, you can expect to be out of work for 2-3 weeks after surgery.
+Returning to work is a highly individual decision and you can discuss this with Dr. Vasudevan. - In general, you may return to driving when: - You are no longer taking narcotic/opioid pain medications. - You can safely enter and exit the car without feeling dizzy or unsteady. - If you have had seizures, a neurologist will have to provide clearance before you can drive in the state of Georgia. - If you have significant visual symptoms, an ophthalmologist may have to provide clearance before you can drive.